FatEarthler/kali-preseed/README.md

 TODOS:
-- automated GRUB installation (still needed to select a device to install GRUB to)
+- automated GRUB installation (still needed to select a device to install GRUB to) --> DONE, needs testing
 - add nuke password
 - create proper user and hash the passwords
 - hash the disk encryption password